kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is Back Child Support in Kentucky?

-How do I Get Back Child Support Paid in Kentucky?
+How Do I Get Back Child Support Paid in Kentucky?

 Kentucky state laws recognize and impose an ‘Income Withholding’ measure to tackle cases of back child and medical support in the state.
-It involves the deduction of all due child and medical support either from their wages, or from other sources of income.
+It involves the deduction of all due child and medical support either from their wages or from other sources of income.
 Some of these sources may be withheld by the authorities to pay up pending child and medical support:

 • Unemployment compensation from the authorities